ewheless/google-sheets-project/README.md

 I can talk to a local business owner, or someone who is going through the foreclosure process.
 I could also try speaking to a local realtor or housing analyst.

 This could be pitched to local news outlets, or to a real estate publication.

+UPDATE Property Shark Data did not transfer well.
+Instead found data from the NYU Furman Center.

+Steps: downloaded Furman data and put into excel looked here for how to make a dynamic lookup : https://www.benlcollins.com/spreadsheets/dynamic-charts-google-sheets/